 Breast Reduction Surgery

-During your breast reduction consultation, try to be as honest and open with us about your concerns and expectations so we can obtain the results that you wish to have.
-This enables us to ensure that we create the best surgery plan for you.
+During your breast reduction consultation in Manchester, try to be as honest and open with us about your concerns and expectations so we can obtain the results that you wish to have.
+This enables us to ensure that we create the correct breast reduction surgery plan for you.
 We’ll also ask a series of questions about your lifestyle and health.

-Risks and complications will also be discussed to help decide which procedure you feel is the best for you.
+Risks and complications of breast reduction will also be discussed to help decide which procedure you feel is the best for you.

 How To Prepare Before Your Breast Reduction Surgery